What Is a Baker’s Cyst?

 - Gout.
 This type of arthritis, which results from the buildup of uric acid in the blood, can lead to a Baker’s cyst.

 See your doctor if you have any of the symptoms listed above and they’re causing problems.

 You may not need any treatment for a Baker's cyst.
 They aren’t dangerous and tend to go away on their own.
-In the meantime, try these at-home remedies to ease your pain and make yourself more comfortable:
+But there are things you can do at home to ease your pain and make yourself more comfortable:

 - Keep it cold.
 Apply a cold pack to the affected area.
 It’ll help keep the swelling down.
 A compression wrap might also help.

-- Relieve pain.
-For pain (and to reduce inflammation), take an over-the-counter medication like ibuprofen.
+- Take medication.
+For pain (and to ease inflammation), take an over-the-counter medication like ibuprofen.

 - Rest your leg.
 Keep it raised above your heart level when possible.
 This will keep down swelling.
-Use a cane or crutch when you walk to keep pressure off your leg.
+You may want to use a compression bandage, and a cane or crutch when you walk, to keep pressure off your leg.

 If these at-home treatments don’t work, see your doctor.
-They may recommend one of the following:
+They may suggest:

 - Aspiration.
 Your doctor can drain the cyst.
 They’ll likely do it with the aid of an ultrasound.
 This treatment may not work if your case is severe.